The Interplay Between State and Federal Rights: A Constitutional Examination

 Judicial Interpretation

 The Supreme Court plays a critical role in interpreting the Constitution and resolving disputes between state and federal rights.
-Landmark cases have shaped the understanding of this relationship, often expanding federal authority at the expense of states.
+Through a series of landmark decisions, the Court has both expanded and, at times, limited federal authority.
+The judicial interpretation of federalism has fluctuated with the changing composition of the Court and the political climate.

 Landmark Supreme Court Cases